hetzneronline/community-content/tutorials/apache-ssl-client-auth.md

 ## Step 5 - Generate client certificates

 With the CA created above, you will now be able to generate client certificates.
-At first we need a key (such as in step 3 for the CA generation).
+First we need a key (such as in step 3 for the CA generation).

 ```bash
 openssl genrsa -out MyClientCert1.key 4096
 ```

 Now with that new key, we need to create a certificate signing request (CSR) - which is necessary for creating certificates using a CA.

 ```bash
 openssl req -new -key MyClientCert1.key -out MyClientCert1.csr
 ```

 * "req" stands for a new request to be made
 * "-new" stands for generating a new CSR
 * "-key MyClientCert1.key" stands for the key file that should be used - make sure to use the key that you have created for the client certificate and not the key for the CA certificate!
 * "-out MyClientCert1.csr" specifies the location where the CSR should be saved

-When you run the above command, you will be asked for some data - such as before when creating the CA. The data that you provide is more important here, especially the common name, since this can be used for authentication purposes later (so that not every certificate signed with your CA can access every web application which is secured with this CA). - We recommend using a username and your domain name as common name (e. g. holu@example.com).
+When you run the above command, you will be asked for some data - just like before when creating the CA. The data that you provide is more important here, especially the common name, since this can be used for authentication purposes later (so that not every certificate signed with your CA can access every web application which is secured with this CA). - It is recommended to use a username and your domain name as common name (e.g. holu@example.com).
 Additional attributes, such as "challenge password" and "optional company name" can be left empty.

 Now we need to create the client certificate itself:

 ```bash
 openssl x509 -req -in MyClientCert1.csr -CA MyOwnCA.pem -CAkey MyOwnCA.key -CAcreateserial -out MyClientCert1.pem -days 1024 -sha256
 ```

 * "x509" stands for the type of certificate - x509 is the type which is used for standard SSL certificates
 * "-req" stands for a certificate request to used
 * "-in MyClientCert1.csr" loads the CSR we have just created